-New 300hp VW Golf GTI Clubsport revealed: price, specs and release date
+New 300hp VW Golf GTI Clubsport on sale now: price and specs revealed

 - 300hp 2.0-litre engine